Chief Executive Officer

 Previously, Butler had been vice president and general manager - Industrial Products, a position he has held since April 2005, after serving two years as vice president and general manager - Automotive.
 Since joining the railroad in 1986, Butler has held a number of positions including vice president - Supply, vice president - Planning & Analysis, and director - Corporate Compensation.

 Butler graduated with a bachelor's degree in Mechanical Engineering in 1981 and an MSIA in 1986, both from Carnegie Mellon University in Pittsburgh.

-Diane K. Duren was named Executive Vice President effective October 1, 2012.
+Diane K. Duren was named Executive Vice President in October 2012.
 She is responsible for strategic planning, human resources, and administration.
-Duren was appointed Corporate Secretary effective March 1, 2013.
+Duren also serves as Corporate Secretary.

-Prior to this appointment, she served as Vice President & General Manager-Chemicals in Marketing & Sales.
+Prior to this appointment, Duren served as Vice President & General Manager-Chemicals in Marketing & Sales.

 Since joining Union Pacific in 1985, she has held a variety of positions in the Finance and Marketing & Sales departments, including Vice President & General Manager-Agricultural Products.
 In that capacity, she created a “fresh express” produce route to ship full trainloads of perishable food from producers in the West to key distribution points in Eastern metro areas.